How to Set Up an OpenVPN Server on Windows

 # ./easyrsa clean-all

-- Initialize pki, and type yes to confirm:
+- Initialize PKI, and type

 # ./easyrsa init-pki